Map of deportation routes and massacres of the Armenian Genocide,

 Genocide recognition would harm relations with the Republic of Turkey

 5. Claims that recognition of the genocide would damage economic relations with Turkey are completely unfounded.
-Exports from Turkey to France, Belgium and Canada increased 157%, 163% and 194% respectively over the last 20 years, despite their recognition of the genocide.
-Additionally, beyond ultimately ineffective rebuttals from Turkish government figures immediately following instances of recognition, history demonstrates that recognition itself has little to no bearing on the political/diplomatic relationship between the recognising state and Turkey thereafter.
+Bilateral trade between Turkey and almost all genocide-recognising countries has increased since their recognition, in some cases growing tenfold.
+Beyond empty threats from Turkish government figures immediately following instances of recognition, history demonstrates that recognition itself has little to no bearing on the political/diplomatic relationship between the recognising state and Turkey thereafter.

 Below is a list of influential British and foreign figures who recognise the Armenian Genocide.